Krishna70680/exp-calibration-voltmeter-ammeter-iitk/experiment/procedure.md

     The loads have to increase step by step by the single pole switches </li>
   <li>

-Take at least six observations by changing the load up to full scale deflection of the givenammeter. </li>
+Take at least six observations by changing the load up to full scale deflection of the given ammeter. </li>
  <li>
    Note the readings of testing values and standard values at every step.</li>
 <li>